pwyliu/clancy/README.md

 * `~/.clancy/clancy.conf`
 * `/etc/clancy/clancy.conf`

-You can set a default for any command line argument.
+You can set a default for any optional command line argument.
 Typically you will just want to set `--server` and `--cacert` but you can also set other things like `--user` if your Red October username is not the same as your shell username.

 An example config file: